Where is the course held?

 Which institutions certify the course?

-We are currently engaged in applying for accreditation from the British Wheel of Yoga Approved Schools Scheme.
+We are a British Wheel of Yoga Approved Yoga School.

-Existing certification is by the Independent Yoga Network (IYN).
+Certification is also by the Independent Yoga Network (IYN).
 The Register of Exercise Professionals (REPs) recognises 300 hour and 500 hour yoga courses certified by the IYN.

 The optional, additional Certificate in Education and Training is a Government recognised teaching qualification.
 It is accredited by the Shiatsu College’s accrediting body, Laser Learning Awards and allows you to teach in Further Education colleges.